-Yet many families use Ho Chi Minh City only as a point of entry or a transport hub for the Mekong Delta and southern islands — and they’re missing out on one of Southeast Asia’s underrated gems.
+Many families who have visited Ho Chi Minh City use it only as a point of entry or a transport hub for the Mekong Delta and southern islands — and they’re missing out on one of Southeast Asia’s underrated gems.
 Build at least two full days into your itinerary to experience Ho Chi Minh City proper; add a third day if you want to visit the Cu Chi Tunnels (see below).
-While the list of blockbuster attractions here is limited, the major sights are rich and evocative enough to make up for it.

-Note: The War Remnants Museum is usually cited as a Ho Chi Minh City must-see, but it’s gruesome and not at all appropriate for children.
-Water puppet shows are another popular pastime; if you’ll be heading to northern Vietnam, save the water puppets until you get there, as the art originated in this region and the best shows are found in Hanoi and surrounds.
+Note: The War Remnants Museum is usually cited as a Ho Chi Minh City must-see, but it is gruesome and not at all appropriate for children.
+Water puppet shows are another popular pastime; if you’ll be heading to northern Vietnam, save the water puppets until you get there, as the traditional Vietnamese art originated in this region and the best shows are found in Hanoi and surrounds.

 Built in the 1960s as a home for South Vietnam’s then-president, Nguyen Van Thieu, the Reunification Palace has since come to symbolize Saigon’s fall from power.
 It is also called Independence Palace.
 It was an architectural tour de force for its time, its unimposing facade laden with symbols of Eastern culture and its interior a marvel of light and space.
 A North Vietnamese tank (still parked on the grounds) came barreling through the palace’s gates in the spring of 1975; moments later, Viet Cong soldiers dashed in to hang their flag from the balcony — a symbolic takeover that became official months later.
 The tank remains parked on the grounds.